Pixtane/Synapse/README.md

 ## Installing

-To run the app on your machine, install all dependencies with `npm i`.
+To run the app on your machine, install node/npm, install all dependencies with `npm i`.
 Then make a file .env, in which you should fill this information (values are examples):

 ``` .env